 Having a baby is a wonderful, yet challenging experience.
 Alongside the joy of welcoming a new life, many new mothers face a range of postpartum symptoms.
 One common, but often unexpected symptom is night sweats.
 If you're waking up drenched in sweat after childbirth, you're not alone.
 This article will delve into the causes of night sweats after childbirth and provide some practical tips for managing them.

 One of the primary reasons for night sweats postpartum is hormonal changes.
 During pregnancy, your body experiences a surge in hormones like estrogen and progesterone.
-After childbirth, your hormone levels drop dramatically, which can lead to night sweats.
+After childbirth, the Swollen legs of a pregnant woman, your hormone levels drop dramatically, which can lead to night sweats.

 Changes in Blood Volume